wkurzius/textbook-notes/statistics-open-stax/1-1-definitions-of-statistics-probability-and-key-terms.md

 - **Inferential statistics**: drawing conclusions from “good” data and procedures
 - “Good” is essential and should also extend to communicating those conclusions
 - Bad statistics can have terrible consequences

+## Statistical Models

+- **Mathematical models** describe real world phenomena
+- Used only when values can be determined precisely
+- **Statistical models** are used when precision is not available
+- Mathematic functions still used, but instead to predict the likelihood of an event

 ## Probability